IntellectualSites/IncendoPermissions/README.md

 Groups and players can be assigned properties, such as chat prefixes and suffixes.
 There will be an API that will allow you to extend this.

+**Storage:**
+The plugin will allow you to store permissions in either flat files (using YAML) or in a MySQL database.

 ### Code Style

 If you are planning to commit any changes to the project,